Israel and Lebanon agree to a 10-day ceasefire

 Relatives of Ghadir Baalbaki, 19, who was killed on Tuesday in an Israeli airstrike, mourn during her funeral

-Relatives of Ghadir Baalbaki, 19, who was killed Tuesday in an Israeli airstrike, mourn during her funeral in Tyre, Lebanon.Hussein Malla / AP
+Relatives of Ghadir Baalbaki, 19, who was killed Tuesday in an Israeli airstrike, mourn at her funeral in Tyre, Lebanon.Hussein Malla / AP

-The ceasefire deal grew out of direct negotiations that kicked off Tuesday with an in-person meeting in Washington between the Lebanese and Israeli ambassadors to the U.S. The meeting marked the first direct talks between the countries in decades.
+The ceasefire deal grew out of direct negotiations that kicked off Tuesday when the Lebanese and Israeli ambassadors to the U.S. met in Washington.
+The meeting marked the first direct talks between the countries in decades.

 More than 2,100 people have been killed in Lebanon since the war started, according to Lebanese authorities, and more than 1 million have been displaced from their homes.

-In Israel, 21 people have been killed since the outbreak of the Iran war, including casualties related to strikes by both Iran and Hezbollah.
+In Israel, 21 people have been killed, some of them in strikes by both Iran and Hezbollah.

 ×